 Promoting Equal Access to Justice

-The mission of Houston Volunteer Lawyers is to provide free legal services to low-income people in Harris County and to promote volunteerism among lawyers.
+The mission of Houston Volunteer Lawyers is to provide free civil legal services to low-income people in Harris County and to promote volunteerism among lawyers.

 What We Do

 - Houston Volunteer Lawyers is a non-profit service of the Houston Bar Association.

 - We provide free legal aid to low-income residents of Harris County by connecting them with volunteer lawyers who agree to handle their matters for free.

 - Each year, we provide free in-person legal advice to over 6,000 people.

 - Volunteer lawyers will handle over 1,600 cases this year, collectively donating $4 million of their time.